-3) In December 2018, Killam entered into a construction management agreement with APM Construction ("APM"), a company owned and controlled by Mr. Banks, to provide construction management services related to an apartment development in PEI with a construction budget of \$20.8 million.
-APM will be paid a market rate development and construction management fee for their services.
-For the year ended December 31, 2018, APM was paid \$0.3 million in development and construction management fees (December 31, 2017 - \$nil).
-Given the involvement of APM as construction manager of the project, the Board believes that Mr. Banks be considered a non-independent non-executive Trustee during the construction phase of the project.
-As a result, Mr. Banks resigned his position as member and chair of the Compensation Committee effective November 7, 2018.
+2) Killam has construction management and development agreements with APM Construction and MacLean Contracting Ltd. ("MacLean") which commenced in December 2018.
+These companies are owned and controlled by Mr. Banks, and provide construction services related to Killam's Shorefront apartment development and reconstruction of the Harley Street apartment building in PEI.
+APM Construction is paid a market rate development and construction management fee for their services.
+For the year ended December 31, 2019, APM Construction and MacLean were paid \$2.4 million in development and construction management fees and construction labour (December 31, 2018 - \$0.3 million).
+Given the involvement of APM Construction and MacLean with these projects, the Board believes that Mr. Banks should be considered a non-independent, non-executive Trustee during the construction phase of the projects.